Overview ⏱ Wayback Asset Profile Playbook

 What triggers each signal and how to read it.

 Universal signals can appear on any asset, any week — they reflect positioning behaviour that crosses all markets.
-The four below are always active in the detection engine regardless of asset class.
+The three below are always active in the detection engine regardless of asset class.

 ◈ Positioning Extreme